chroma-x/php-google-datastructures/README.md

 }

-// Retieving address information as GoogleDataStructure\GeoLocation\GeoLocationGeometry
+// Retieving address information as Markenwerk\GoogleDataStructure\GeoLocation\GeoLocationGeometry
 if ($queryResult->hasGeometry()) {

 	if ($queryResult->getGeometry()->hasLocation()) {